RWOverdijk/BjyAuthorize/README.md

 ```$this->isAllowed($resource[, $privilege])```, which will query the ACL
 using the currently authenticated (or default) user's roles.

-Whenever you need to stop processing your action you can throw an UnAuthorizedException and users will see you message on a 403 page.
+Whenever you need to stop processing your action you can throw an UnAuthorizedException and users will see your message on a 403 page.

 ```php
 function cafeAction() {